jsnoriegam/laravel-jwt/README.md

-# LaraJwt
+# Laravel-JWT
 Laravel JWT guard and authentication tools

-> This package is no longer maintained.
-> You can use the [laravel/passport](https://github.com/laravel/passport) package instead.

 ## Documentation

 ### Overview

-LaraJwt is a Laravel package for generating JWT (JSON Web-based Token) from users and providing JWT guard for Laravel applications.
+Laravel-JWT is a Laravel package for generating JWT (JSON Web-based Token) from users and providing JWT guard for Laravel applications.

 ### Installation